gabrielopereira/VibeSearch/README.md

-# VibeSearch
+# VibeSearch 🔍

-A simple application for searching academic papers using ChromaDB, supporting both semantic and traditional/keyword-based search.
-The database is built using Crossref data from selected journals, with vector search word embeddings created through ChromaDB (see [VibeCollector](https://github.com/gabrielopereira/VibeCollector)).
+A vibe-y search engine for academic papers!
+It uses both semantic (vector) and traditional keyword-based search to help you find relevant articles.
+The database is built from selected New Media journals using Crossref data, with vector embeddings powered by ChromaDB (check out [VibeCollector](https://github.com/gabrielopereira/VibeCollector) to build your own database! ✨).

-## Features
+## Features 🌟

-- Semantic search using ChromaDB
+- Semantic search using ChromaDB's magic ✨
-- Traditional keyword-based search
+- Traditional keyword-based search for when you know exactly what you want 🎯
-- You can also host this app using the in-built Waitress server
+- Host it yourself using the built-in Waitress server 🍽️

-## Installation
+## Quick Start 🚀

 1. Create and activate a virtual environment:
 ```bash